Chronic Obstructive Pulmonary Disease (COPD) is a term for multiple chronic respiratory diseases that include chronic bronchitis and emphysema.

 A physician or nurse practitioner referral is required for spirometry (breathing test that measures lung function).

 Your family physician or nurse practitioner may refer you to a COPD Educator for education and support to assist you in managing your COPD, or you can call a COPD clinic in your area to make an appointment.
+A referral is not required.

 How can I contact a COPD clinic?